-For information, see 'Health issues, disease control and zoonoses' in the 'Smaller possums and gliders' section above, as well as Johnson & Hemsley (2008).
+For information, see 'Health issues, disease control and zoonoses' in the 'Smaller possums and gliders' section ve.

-In south-eastern Australia, there is a breeding season with births occurring between June and January.
-Females typically produce two litters each year, with the second litter going through a period of embryonic diapause.
+<text><text><text><section-header><text><text><text><text> In south-eastern Australia, there is a breeding season with births occurring between June and January Fonales typically produce two litters each year, with the second litter going through a period of embryonic dipause.
 Successful breeding of feathertail gliders is limited, but they have been bred at Taronga Zoo when housed in larger enclosures with multiple animals, rather than as male-female pairs.
-Expert advice on breeding requirements should be sought from Taronga Zoo.
-Information is also provided in Jackson (2003).
+Expert advice on meeding requirements should be sought from Taronga Zoo.
+Information is also provided in Jackson 2003).